Nick Hornby (artist)

-Nick Hornby (born 1980) is a British artist specialising in sculpture.
-He creates monumental site-specific works, that combine digital software with traditional materials such as bronze, steel, granite and marble.
-His work explores the legacy of monuments, themes of historical critique, semiotics, digital technologies and queer identity.
+Nick Hornby (born 1980) is a British sculptor based in London.
+He creates monumental site-specific works, that combine digital software with traditional materials such as bronze, steel and marble.
+His work explores the legacy of monuments, themes of historical critique, semiotics and digital technologies.

+In 2026, he became the Vice President of the Royal Society of sculptors.
+He is a Fellow and Trustee.

+In 2025, he was appointed to a five-year term on the Royal Mint Advisory Committee which advises on designs for UK coins, official medals, seals and decorations.

 He has exhibited at Tate Britain, The Southbank Centre, The Museum of Arts and Design (New York) and is represented in collections including The Roberts Institute of Art.
 His work has been reviewed in the New York Times, Frieze, Artforum, and featured in The BBC, Wired, The Art Newspaper, and his 2022 monograph (published by Anomie), includes a foreword by Luke Syson.
-He is a Fellow and Trustee of the Royal British Society of Sculptors and, in 2025, was appointed to the Royal Mint Advisory Committee.

 Early life and education

 He received his education at the Slade School of Art, and Chelsea College of Art.
 His early practice was rooted in digital experimentation, engaging with emerging technologies before their mainstream adoption.
 At the Slade, he worked with Video and Installation, using object-oriented programming software such as MAX MSP.
 During an exchange at the School of the Art Institute of Chicago, he joined the group “Radical Software Critical Artware.”
 He later became a resident at Eyebeam, the pioneering not-for-profit art and technology centre in New York.
 His use of the digital processes trace back to this formative period of new media experimentation.
 Though his sculptures are fabricated in traditional materials such as bronze, steel, and marble, their forms are shaped by his exploration of technology early in his career.
 On his MFA at Chelsea College of Art, his focus shifted to literary theory and semiotics leading him to sculpture.